CODEDHQ/JSEpisode5-Demo/README.md

 class Instructor {}
 ```

-You can create a new class by using the `new` keyword:
+You can create a new object from this class by using the `new` keyword:

 ```javascript
 let instructor = new Instructor();